Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Stripe offers email and chat support with extensive documentation but no phone support.
 The platform compensates with comprehensive developer docs, community forums, and detailed troubleshooting guides that technical users appreciate.

 Choose Clover if you prefer phone support availability, but vet your reseller carefully.
-Choose Stripe if you're comfortable with written support and self-service resources.
+Choose Stripe if you prefer written support and self-service resources.

 Integrations and APIs